Windings-Lab/SDL3/README.md

 There is a profile cmake.xml for CLion that manages this CMakePreset list.
 If you are not using CLion, then when running cmake use `--preset <preset-name>` to disable unnecessary variables or create new one for yourself

+## CMakePresets.json

+There is a preset called `user-default`.
+Change variables as needed here